-6. a)Write java program to create a super class called Figure that receives the dimensions of two dimensional b) Write a Java program that creates three threads.
-First thread displays -Good Morning every one second, the second thread displays -Hello every two seconds and the third thread displays -Welcome every threeseconds b) Use inheritance to create an exception super class called EexceptionA and exception sub class ExceptionB and ExceptionC, where ExceptionB inherits from ExceptionA and ExceptionC inherits fromExceptionB.
-Write a java program to demonstrate that the catch block for type ExceptionA catches exception of type ExceptionB and ExceptionC b) Develop an applet that receives an integer in one text field, and computes its factorial value and returns it in another text field, when the button named -Compute is clicked
+b) Write a Java program that creates three threads.
+First thread displays -Good Morning every one second, the second thread displays -Hello every two seconds and the third thread displays -Welcome every three seconds b) Use inheritance to create an exception super class called EexceptionA and exception sub class ExceptionB and ExceptionC, where ExceptionB inherits from ExceptionA and ExceptionC inherits from ExceptionB.
+Write a java program to demonstrate that the catch block for type ExceptionA catches exception of type ExceptionB and ExceptionC

-7.a)Write a Java program that correctly implements producer consumer problem using the concept of interthread communication.
+7. a)Write a Java program that correctly implements producer consumer problem using the concept of inter thread communication.

-8. a) Develop an applet that displays a simple message.

-9.Write a Java program that works as a simple calculator.
+- 8. a) Develop an applet that displays a simple message.b) Develop an applet that receives an integer in one text field, and computes its factorial value and returns it in another text field, when the button named -Compute is clicked - 9.
+Write a Java program that works as a simple calculator.
 Use a grid layout to arrange buttons for the digits and for the +, -,, % operations.
-Add a text field to display the result

-10.Write a program that creates a user interface to perform integer divisions.
-The user enters two numbers inthe JtextFields, Num1 and Num2.
-The division of Num1 and Num2 is displayed in the Result field whenthe Divide button is clicked.
+Add a text field to display the result - 10.
+Write a program that creates a user interface to perform integer divisions.
+The user enters two numbers in the JtextFields, Num1 and Num2.
+The division of Num1 and Num2 is displayed in the Result field when the Divide button is clicked.
 If Num1 or Num2 were not an integer, the program would throw a NumberFormatException.
-If Num2 were Zero, the program would throw an ArithmeticException Displaythe exception in a message dialog box.

-11.Write a Java program that implements a simple client/server application.
+If Num2 were Zero, the program would throw an ArithmeticException Display the exception in a message dialog box. - 11.Write a Java program that implements a simple client/server application.
 The client sends data to a server.
 The server receives the data, uses it to produce a result, and then sends the result back to the client.
 The client displays the result on the console.
-For ex: The data sent from the client is the radius of a circle, andtheresult produced by the server is the area of the circle.
-(Use java.net)

-12. Write a java program establish a JDBC connection, create a table student with properties name, registernumber, mark1,mark2, mark3.
+For ex: The data sent from the client is the radius of a circle, and the result produced by the server is the area of the circle.
+(Use java.net) - 12.
+Write a java program establish a JDBC connection, create a table student with properties name, register number, mark1,mark2, mark3.
 Insert the values into the table by using the java and display the information of the students at front end.

-At the end of the course the student will be able to
+At the end of the course, the student will be able to

-- 1. Solve problems using object oriented concepts. - 2.
-Write efficient programs for string handling and file handling. - 3.
-Write efficient programs to perform multitasking and exception handling. - 4.
-Develop GUI Components. - 5.
-Develop Java applications to connect database.
+- 1. Solve problems using object-oriented concepts. - 2.
+Implement string handling and file handling methods. - 3.
+Perform multitasking and exception handling. - 4.
+Design GUI Components. - 5.
+Develop Database and Client/Server Applications.

 - 1. Java How to Program, Sixth Edition, H.M.Dietel and P.J.Dietel, Pearson Education/PHI. - 2.
 Java The Complete Reference" by Herbert Schildt, TMH, 8th Edition. - 3.
-"Thinking in Java", Bruce Eckel, Pearson Education. - 4.
-Introduction to Java programming, Sixth edition, Y.Daniel Liang, Pearson Education.
+"Thinking in JAVA", Bruce Eckel, Pearson Eductaion. - 4.
+Introduction to Java programming, Sixth edition, Y.Daniel Liang, Pearson Education